Credit: SaskParks

 It’s time to Level Up!

 Spend your summer reading, learning, and exploring with RPL’s Level Up! program.
-Kids 14 and under can enter to win prizes by recording the amount of time spent reading and participating in discover activities.
-Regina Public Library’s summer learning program runs from May 17 to August 31, 2025.
+Kids 14 and under can enter to win prizes by recording the amount of time spent reading and participating in discovery activities.
+Regina Public Library’s summer learning program runs from May 16 to August 31, 2026.

 Shop from the Farmers Market

 Teach kids about sustainable farming, seasonal produce, get them to spot exotic vegetables, and the importance of supporting local farms by visiting the Regina Farmers Market.
-This year Regina Farmers’ Market is operating an open-air Summer market at City Square Plaza.
+Regina Farmers’ Market operates an open-air Summer market at City Square Plaza.
 The market will run until mid-October.

 Experience Farm Life